naorye/redux-polling/readme.md

 Almost every app contains charts, progress bars or components that consist on repeated data sampling.
 This is done by Polling.
 Support polling in React-Redux application can be frustrating.
 Each polling scenario requires to write a dedicated reducer and actions, implement the polling (all the setTimeout / setInterval stuff), deal with history and this is even before writing the business logic of polling itself.
 Redux Polling provides a convenient way to support polling in React-Redux application so you will be able to focus on the business logic right away instead of dealing with all the boilerplate code.
 The setup is done by adding a middleware and you are ready to go.

-You can see a demo [here](https://naorye.github.io/redux-polling/).
+You can see a demo [here](https://naorye.github.io/redux-polling/) or read the demo source code [here](https://github.com/naorye/redux-polling/tree/master/example).

 ## Installation